Section 8 (album)

-Section 8 is the fourth studio album by American rapper MC Eiht, and his second solo album outside the Compton's Most Wanted brand.
-It was released on June 8, 1999 through Hoo-Bangin'/Priority Records.
-Production was handled by several record producers, including Ant Banks, DJ Slip, Fredwreck, Julio G and MC Eiht himself, with Hoo-Bangin' Records founder Mack 10 serving as executive producer.
-It features guest performances from Ice Cube, High "T", Mack 10, Soultre, Techniec, Val Young and CMW.
+Section 8 is the fourth studio album by American rapper MC Eiht.
+It was released on June 8, 1999, through Hoo-Bangin' Records and Priority Records.
+The album was produced by Ant Banks, DJ Slip, Fredwreck, Julio G, and MC Eiht, with Hoo-Bangin' Records founder Mack 10 serving as executive producer.
+It features guest performances from Ice Cube, High "T", Mack 10, Soultre, Techniec, Val Young, and CMW.

 The album peaked at number 54 on the Billboard 200 and at number 5 on the Top R&B/Hip-Hop Albums chart in the United States.
 Its lead single, "Automatic", made it to number 62 on the Hot R&B/Hip-Hop Songs and number 6 on the Hot Rap Songs.

 Along with a single, a music video was produced for "Automatic".
 The song "Thicker Than Water" was originally heard in Richard Cummings Jr.'s 1999 film Thicker than Water and was also released as a single and a music video to promote the film's soundtrack.